-Some .223 Remington factory loads, however, are extremely accurate, considerably better than military ammunition.
+Some .223 Remington factory loads, however, are extremely accurate, much better than military style ball ammunition.
 One of these is the Remington factory load with the 55 grain Power-Lokt bullet.
 This is a hollow point spitzer bullet designed specifically for varmint shooting.
 It has been reported that this bullet will usually group into .5 to .75 inches at 100 yards from a .223 varmint rifle.
 Most handloaders would be hard pressed to load more accurate ammunition.

 Current factory loads drive a 55 grain bullet at 3,240 fps at the muzzle.
 Muzzle energy is 1,282 ft. lbs.
 The figures for the Remington 55 grain HP Power-Lokt bullet at 200 yards are 2,352 fps and 675 ft. lbs.

 Factory trajectory tables show that a scope sighted .223 shooting the 55 grain spitzer bullet and zeroed at 200 yards hits 1.5" high at 100 yards, 1.5" high at 150 yards, 0 at 200 yards, 3" low at 250 yards, and 7.9" low at 300 yards.
 The .223 is a 235+ yard varmint cartridge.

 Most serious varmint hunters with .223 varmint rifles will handload the cartridge for maximum accuracy and performance.
 The most common bullet weights run from 40 to 60 grains, with the 50-55 grain bullets being the most popular for varmint hunting.
 Widely recommended powders include H322, H335, BL-C2, W748, Benchmark and IMR 3031.
 Here are some specifications .223 reloaders should keep in mind: bullet diameter .224", maximum COL 2.26", maximum case length 1.76", MAP 52,000 cup.